How Old Is Your House? 11 Ways to Check Your Home’s Age

 9. Research the style of your home’s architecture

 Every house has its own unique architecture.
-If you don’t have access to traditional records, starting with the style of the home could narrow down the era it was likely built.
-Be it neo-traditional, post war, or from the Gilded Age, each architectural style reflects a distinct period in history.
-Neighboring houses that are similar to your home also could help you determine the age.
-Along with architectural changes, building codes change over time, as Kaminsky explains about his market.
+If you don’t have access to traditional records, starting with the home’s style can narrow down the likely construction era.
+Be it neo-traditional, post-war, or from the Gilded Age, each architectural style reflects a distinct period in history.

 Not too long ago, wood-burning fireplaces were allowed, but you can’t build them anymore, Kaminsky says.
 “But if you get a home built prior to a specific year in Southern California, it’s possible it has a wood-burning fireplace.
 So, if that’s something that’s important to you, you know not to buy the newer homes; you have to buy an older home to be able to get a fireplace.”